-On this week’s episode of Straight Talk, David Lewis talks about how to discover your customers’ true wants and needs by asking the right questions.
+On this week’s episode of Straight Talk, David Lewis of David Lewis & Associates talks about how to discover your customers’ true wants and needs by asking the right questions.

 Hello, and welcome to another episode of Straight Talk, I am your host, David Lewis, and I want to thank you for taking the time to join me for this week’s broadcast.
 Straight Talk is the program where I give you straight answers and tips for increasing your success and building a great career in retail automotive sales.